coderamen666/srd-v3.5-md/spells/magic-overview.md

 ### Sorcerers and Bards

 Sorcerers and bards cast arcane spells, but they do not have spellbooks and do not prepare their spells.
-A sorcerer's or bard's class level limits the number of spells he can cast (see these class descriptions).
+A sorcerer’s or bard’s class level limits the number of spells he can cast (see these class descriptions).
 His high Charisma score might allow him to cast a few extra spells.
-A member of either class must have a Charisma score of at least 10 + a spell's level to cast the spell.
+A member of either class must have a Charisma score of at least 10 + a spell’s level to cast the spell.

 **Daily Readying of Spells:** Each day, sorcerers and bards must focus their minds on the task of casting their spells.
 A sorcerer or bard